0xNefu/txchyon-capital/src/content/posts/security-privacy/hot-vs-cold-wallet-how-to-store-crypto.md

 ---
-title: "🔐 Hot vs. Cold Wallet: Your Ultimate Guide to Storing Crypto Safely in 2025"
+title: "Hot vs. Cold Wallet: Your Ultimate Guide to Storing Crypto Safely in 2025"
 description: "Confused about how to hold your crypto securely?
 This beginner’s guide explains the difference between Hot (Software) and Cold (Hardware) wallets, why your Seed Phrase is sacred, and our top device recommendations for the Solana ecosystem."
-date: 2025-12-07
+date: 2025-12-15
-updatedDate: 2025-12-07
+updatedDate: 2025-12-15
 image: "/images/posts/coldwallet.jpg"
 heroImageAlt: "A physical hardware wallet (cold storage) next to a computer screen showing a digital software wallet (hot storage)"
 authors: ["Nefu"]